-The Conseil had found that repeated and frequent exchanges of sensitive price information had been taking place between motorway service station operators, that is, service stations had been exchanging information by telephone on the price charged for different types of fuels several times a week, and had been transmitting that information to their respective head offices.
+The Council had found that repeated and frequent exchanges of sensitive price information had been taking place between motorway service station operators, ie, service stations had been exchanging information by telephone on the price charged for different types of fuels several times a week, and had been transmitting that information to their respective head offices.

-This information had allegedly been used to determine the prices charged by operators on French motorways that, in line with previous decisions by the European Commission, was identified as a separate market.
+This information had allegedly been used to determine the prices charged by operators on French motorways, which, in line with previous decisions by the European Commission, was identified as a separate market.
 As a result, prices had converged to a higher level than that which would have otherwise prevailed.
-The Conseil emphasised that these practices were particularly serious in the light of:
+The Council emphasised that these practices were particularly serious in the light of:

 - the oligopolistic nature of the market;

-- the fact that consumers of fuels on motorways are captive; and
+- consumers of fuels on motorways being captive; and

 - the widespread nature of these practices, which had been carried out for some years, as admitted by service station managers when questioned.